-It may surprise you to know that a landlord can sue a tenant who brings bedbugs onto the landlord’s property in California.
+It may surprise you that a landlord can sue a tenant who brings bedbugs onto the landlord’s property in California.
 This applies to both residential and commercial tenants.

-Tenants have a legal duty under California law to keep premises they rent clean and sanitary.
+Under California law, tenants have a legal duty to keep the premises they rent clean and sanitary.
 Breaching this duty is considered negligence.

 But even if the tenant breaches this duty, it does not prove that the tenant was responsible for the bedbugs.
 Bedbug infestations often go undetected.
 This can make it hard to prove when and how the bedbugs got there.